DeepLearningDTU/02456-deep-learning/AWS-setup/readme.md

 You will also need the E2C Secret Key, a `.pem` file.
 Download it from [here](https://www.dropbox.com/s/1lht13gtyhqaryb/p2-xlarge.pem?dl=0), and save it somewhere that is easy to access.
 You will need to use this file everytime you want to launch your server.

-Set the permissions using your terminal:
+Set the permissions using your terminal (if you are unsure how to `cd` using a terminal, please consult [this](http://askubuntu.com/questions/520778/how-can-i-change-directories-in-the-terminal)):

     cd <path to .pem file>
     chmod 400 p2-xlarge.pem